-Therefore, it is vital to seek legal help from a skilled criminal defense attorney if a defendant commits armed robbery.
+Therefore, seeking legal help from a skilled criminal defense attorney is vital if a defendant commits armed robbery.
 An experienced attorney can provide resources and a solid defense to reduce your sentence or get your case dismissed.

 Whether you are being investigated or have already been arrested for the offense of armed robbery, an experienced lawyer has the knowledge and experience needed to help ensure that you get the best possible outcome for your case.

-Because of an increase in violent crimes in Georgia, prosecutors are aggressive when prosecuting robbery defendants.
-The penalties become severe if the incident involves causing an intentionally inflicts bodily injury.
+Because of increased violent crimes in Georgia, prosecutors are aggressive when prosecuting robbery defendants.
+The penalties become severe if the incident involves serious bodily injury.
 As a result, armed robbery convictions are often punished harshly by judges.
 A prior criminal record can also significantly increase your punishment if convicted.

 Importantly, armed robbery is considered a serious violent felony under O.C.G.A. § 17-10-6.1(c)(4) with stiff felony penalties, which means that whatever sentence a judge imposes will not be eligible for parole.
 A second conviction for armed robbery carries a mandatory prison sentence of life without parole.
 See O.C.G.A. § 17-10-7.